htp2/continuum-manip-volumetric-drilling-plugin/README.md

 ### [Recommended] Build with catkin (ROS1)

 > You will likely need to include this message repository https://github.com/htp2/vdrilling_msgs in your catkin_ws.
-This dependency should go away at some point to align with the volumetric_drilling repo
+This dependency should go away at some point to align with the volumetric_drilling repo.
+We have found that sometimes, catkin gets a bit confused if you do this "after-the-fact" and as such you will need to run ``` catkin build --force-cmake ```

 Since using this with ROS is part of the current intended use case, in these instructions, I assume you will build this in a catkin workspace.
 Development of all ROS-related items have been compartmentalized to allow for easier updating to ROS2, etc. once that time comes.